 4 Three Scotch Eggs

 10. A Bottle of homemade Alcoholic Drink

 The Cookery Challenge Cup will be awarded for the most outstanding Exhibit in the above Section

-11. A Photograph – ‘The South Downs’
+11. A Summer Photograph

 The Sir Richard Boughey Challenge Cup will be awarded for the most outstanding exhibit in the above Section

 16. A Specimen Flower

 18. A Hand-tied posy for Queen Camilla

 19. A Pot plant ( grown by the exhibitor for at least six months)